joaoflavioufmg/SL-3hc/README.md

-# Three-Level Hierarchical Health Care Planning Model to Increase Accessibility and Equity at the Municipality Level
+# A Hierarchical Location-Allocation Model for Municipal Healthcare Planning in the Brazilian Unified Health System

-Supplementary material for the manuscript entitled "Planning for equitable access to integrated public health services in a Brazilian municipality", for SBPO Annals.
+Supplementary material for the manuscript entitled "A Hierarchical Location-Allocation Model for Municipal Healthcare Planning in the Brazilian Unified Health System".
 Reference: .

 This project uses the **GLPK (GNU Linear Programming Kit)** to solve a health facility location problem in the municipality of Sete Lagoas – MG.
 The model was built based on equity, coverage, cost, and installed capacity criteria, aiming at the rational organization of the Primary Health Care Network (APS).